-The maritime regions of Québec offer the best opportunities by far to watch whales and other majestic marine mammals.
-Thirteen different species can in fact be spotted (tips to help you identify them are found here).
-When planning your next trip to Eastern Québec, don’t forget to include this activity in your itinerary.
+The maritime regions of Québec offer some of the best sites in Canada to observe whales and other marine mammals: in fact, 13 different species of cetaceans can be seen in our regions.
+(Read this blog post for tips to help you identify them.)
+When planning your next trip to Eastern Québec, be sure to include this activity on your itinerary.
 Watching whales is a thrilling experience that will delight visitors of all ages!

-Beginning during capelin migration in mid-spring, many large whale species follow schools of fish to gorge themselves after several months of fasting in the subtropical waters of the North Atlantic.
-The whales thus spend the summer in the cold waters of the St. Lawrence and in subarctic waters to feed, and then migrate to warm temperate/subtropical waters to reproduce.
-During their migration, the whales travel far into the St. Lawrence, dispersing in the Gulf and continuing their journey into the Middle Estuary (to Rivière-du-Loup on the south shore and Saint-Siméon on the north shore).
-Some areas are rich in plankton and other tiny marine organisms that attract fish, which in turn are the whales’ favourite prey.
-These ideal whale-watching locations were identified decades ago and can be found throughout the maritime regions of Québec.
+Beginning during capelin migration in mid-spring, many of the great cetaceans follow schools of fish to gorge themselves after several months of fasting in the subtropical waters of the North Atlantic.
+The whales thus spend the summer feeding in the cold waters of the St. Lawrence and in subarctic waters and then migrate to subtropical and warm temperate waters to reproduce.
+During their migration, the whales travel far into the St. Lawrence, dispersing in the Gulf and continuing their journey into the Upper Estuary (as far as Rivière-du-Loup on the south shore and Saint-Siméon on the north shore).
+Some areas are rich in plankton and other tiny marine organisms that attract fish, which are the whales’ favourite prey.
+These ideal whale-watching sites were identified decades ago and can be found throughout the maritime regions of Québec.

 Home to a high concentration of whales and other marine mammals, the area surrounding the Saguenay–St. Lawrence Marine Park, which includes the mouth of the Saguenay Fjord and the villages of Tadoussac, Les Bergeronnes and Les Escoumins, is the best place to observe marine mammals along the St. Lawrence Estuary.
+The species you are most likely to spot in this area are minke whales, fin whales, humpbacks and harbour porpoises.
+Several blue whales (an endangered species) are also found in these waters.
 The seabed relief forces cold waters from the depths of the Laurentian Channel to rise to the surface, pushing up plankton and fish by the thousands, which attracts large marine mammals close enough to the shore for people to observe them easily.
-Whale-watching excursions by sightseeing boat, Zodiac or sea kayak are available from Tadoussac (Croisières AML) and Les Bergeronnes (Essipit Cruises, Mer et Monde Écotours and Paradis Marin).
-Minke whales, fin whales, humpbacks, harbour porpoises and belugas are the most commonly observed species off Tadoussac and Les Bergeronnes.
-A few blue whales also live in the waters of this spectacular maritime region of Québec.
+Several companies offer whale-watching excursions by sightseeing boat, Zodiac or sea kayak departing from Tadoussac (Croisières AML) and Les Bergeronnes (Essipit Cruises, Mer et Monde Écotours and Paradis Marin).

-You can also observe some species from the shore, including belugas and minke whales.
+Belugas and minke whales are among the species you can observe from the shore.
 The best places to see these marine mammals in the Tadoussac area are Pointe-Noire (Baie-Sainte-Catherine) and Pointe-de-l’Islet (Tadoussac), at the mouth of the Saguenay Fjord, as well as around Tadoussac Bay, from the top of the Tadoussac dunes (Saguenay–St. Lawrence Marine Park) and around the mouth of the Sainte-Marguerite River (Parc national du Fjord-du-Saguenay).
 To learn more about marine mammals, plan a visit to the Marine Mammal Interpretation Centre (CIMM) in Tadoussac.